-Whether it's a master or en-suite, powder room, or regular bathroom, consult an interior designer or other professional to help guide you through the process, from creating more space to choosing materials.
+Whether it's a primary or en-suite, powder room, or regular bathroom, consult an interior designer or other professional to help guide you through the process, from creating more space to choosing materials.
 Opt for a clutter-free environment free of personal products, wet towels, and soiled clothing.

 Features That Add Luxury